PressCrew/infinity/dashboard/docs/docs/config.md

 	is_front_page = "sliders"
 	is_page = "page-sidebar"

-In the above example, the sliders style sheet would only be enqueued if the `is_front_page()` function returns true, and the page-sidebar style sheet would only be enqueued if the `is_page()` function returns true.
+In the above example, the `sliders` style sheet would only be enqueued if the `is_front_page()` function returns true, and the page-sidebar style sheet would only be enqueued if the `is_page()` function returns true.

-All style conditions are evaluated on the `template_redirect` action at priority 10.
+All style conditions are evaluated on the `wp_print_styles` and `admin_print_styles` actions at priority 10.
 This is hard coded in Infinity and cannot be changed via any configuration settings.

 ### Automatic Script Enqueuing